 - 2015-16 Acquisitions Editorial Committee

 - Section 1: The AE’s Choices about Why, When, and How to Conduct Peer Review

 - Section 4: Sharing Peer Reviews with Authors

 - Section 5: Peer Reviews as Documents of Record

 The Handbook is currently undergoing a process of review and revision by the Acquisitions Editorial Committee.
-New or revised sections will be published as they are approved, and publication or revision dates will be noted.
+Publication or revision dates will be noted.

 Distribution of print copies of the Best Practice for Peer Review Handbook is suspended due to the COVID-19 pandemic.

-When a comprehensive second edition is finalized by the Committee and Board, a new PDF version will be produced and print production/dissemination will again be possible.
+When a comprehensive second edition is finalized by the Committee and Board, a new PDF version will be produced and print production/dissemination may again be possible.